Carl Joseph Anton Mittermaier: Biography

-He was born in Munich, in the Electorate of Bavaria, and educated at the universities of Landshut and Heidelberg.
-For some years he was professor at Landshut, then professor at Bonn for two years, 1819–21.
-For the rest of his life he was professor of law and jurisprudence at Heidelberg.
+He was born in Munich, in the Electorate of Bavaria, and educated at the Ludwig-Maximilians-Universität in Landshut and Heidelberg University.
+For some years, he was professor at the Ludwig-Maximilians-Universität in Landshut, then professor at the University of Bonn for two years, from 1819 to 1821.
+For the rest of his life, he was professor of law and jurisprudence at Heidelberg University.

 Mittermaier was a member of the Baden legislature for nearly 20 years previous to 1841, when his grief at the death of his son caused him to withdraw.
 During that time, he had been three times president of the legislature.
-When he resumed his seat in 1846, he was again president during the session of 1847–48.
-In 1848 he was president of the Frankfurt Pre-Parliament (Vorparlament), serving afterwards as representative of the city of Baden in the Parliament, where he advocated confederation, but opposed all extreme measures.
+When he resumed his seat in 1846, he was again president during the session of 1847 to 1848.
+In 1848, he was president of the Frankfurt Pre-Parliament (Vorparlament), serving afterwards as representative of the city of Baden in the Parliament, where he advocated confederation, but opposed all extreme measures.

 Mittermaier was elected a member of the American Antiquarian Society in 1845, and a Foreign Honorary Member of the American Academy of Arts and Sciences in 1853.